 www.humanrights.gov.au Australian Human Rights Commission: Leading the promotion and protection of human rights in Australia.

 www.odsc.vic.gov.au Disability Services Commissioner: Works with people with a disability and disability service providers to resolve complaints and improve services.
+The produce a quarterly newsletter providing regular updates on the work of the Disability Services Commissioner.

 http://www.odsc.vic.gov.au/auslan-information Disability Services Commissioner: Auslan information on making a complaint.